ayresdiego/Natural-Language-Processing/0_Sentimental_analysis_nltk_sklearn/README.md

 - Clean raw text data and perform lemmatization
 - NLTK Sentiment Intensity Analyzer - Evaluate the Sentiment in of each review (positive, negative or neutral)
-- Count Vectorization and TfidfTrasnformer to understand the context of words across all the documents
+- Count Vectorization and TfidfTrasnformer to analyze the context of words across all the documents
-- RandomForestClassifier classification for supervised learning
+- RandomForestClassifier for supervised learning

 **Required libraries**: *nltk, sklearn, wordcloud, numpy, pandas, matplotlib*